SnapMonk

 Some locales have characteristics that catch generic translation workflows off guard:

-- Korean — text length is medium but line-break behavior is different from English.
+• Korean: text length is medium but line-break behavior differs from English.
 Manual review pays off.

-We have language-specific guides for each of the high-leverage locales — see the localization hub for per-language considerations.
+We have language-specific guides for each of the major locales.
+See the localization hub for per-language considerations.

 The bigger picture

-Localization is the highest-leverage ASO move most teams don't make.
-Not because they don't know it works — they do — but because the production cost has historically been prohibitive.
+Localization is the ASO move with the most upside that most teams don't make.
+Not because they don't know it works.
+They do.
+It's because the production cost has historically been prohibitive.

 AI-generated screenshot variants change that math.
-If you can ship a localized set per afternoon instead of per quarter, localization stops being a strategic decision and becomes the default.
+If you can ship a localized set in an afternoon instead of a quarter, localization stops being a strategic decision and becomes the default.

 Open the AI engine → · Read the localization guide → · Country-by-country breakdowns →